 All travellers should ensure they seek travel health advice from a travel clinic well in advance of their trip and consult the National Travel Health Network and Centre (NaTHNaC) website for up to date information on current outbreaks and country information.

-Some vaccines are available on the NHS but others are not.
+Some travel vaccines are available on the NHS but others are not.

 GP’s can give the following on the NHS: